 How it works:

 In a cooperative preschool, parents play an essential role in the school’s success.
 At Sunrise, your responsibilities include:

 - Helping in the classroom about twice a month.
-We have parent stations in the art/science room, snack area, blocks/dramatic play area, and woodshop.
+We have parent stations in the art/science room, snack area, blocks/dramatic play area, gym and woodshop/library.

 - Attending mandatory monthly meetings and participating in the business of the preschool (minimum of 2 hours per month)

 - Taking on an administrative job: serving on the board, taking pictures, making play-dough, etc.

 The best part of a coop preschool experience is having your child clearly receive this message: “My school is so important, my parents give it the most precious commodity they have – their time and attention.”

 What your child will experience at a coop preschool:

 Preschool days are full of learning and exploration.
 Children are guided by our trained, experienced teachers, with the parents assisting.
 Your child will sing songs, listen to stories, create art, practice drawing and writing, build with blocks, engage in pretend play, explore new materials and experiences, learn pre-academic skills that form the foundations of mathematical and scientific learning, play outside and in the gym, go on field trips, make new friends, build social skills, and get excited about learning and about school.

 Our program is play-based, because brain development research shows children learn skills and retain information best through hands-on exploration in places where they feel safe and free to explore.
 Our classroom has several stations around the room, with developmentally appropriate activities to help kids build the skills they need.
 Children are encouraged to move around and explore at their own pace.